 Ball Thrust Bearings

 A ball thrust bearing is a particular type of rotary ball bearing.
 Like other ball bearings, they permit rotation between parts, but they are designed to support a high axial load while doing this (parallel to the shaft).
 Higher speed applications require oil lubrication.
-Generally, they are composed of two washers (raceways) which may be grooved the rolling balls elements which are typically caged.
-As opposed to roller thrust bearings, ball thrust bearings can generally operate at higher speeds but at lower loads.
+Generally, they are composed of two washers, which may be either flat or grooved (with raceways), and the rolling ball elements are typically caged.
+As opposed to roller thrust bearings, ball thrust bearings can generally operate at higher speeds but at comparatively lower applied loads.

 Some important factors when selecting thrust bearings from AST:

 - Thrust bearings must be kept in matched sets.

 - The bore (d dimensions) of one washer (smaller) in the set will conform to the specifications.

 - The bore (d dimension) of the mating washer will be ~ .007” larger because it is a clearance hole for the shaft.

 AST provides thrust ball bearings in two series: